Responsible innovation is a process that takes the wider impacts of research and innovation into account.

 New innovative products, services, processes and business models are better when the benefits for society can be realised and any potential downsides avoided.

 General policies and guidance

 This provides guidance for companies that want to innovate responsibly.
 It also helps them to demonstrate their responsible behaviour by helping them to structure their thinking and by guiding their actions.

 The framework sets out EPSRC’s commitment to responsible innovation and the expectations it has for the researchers it funds and their research organisations.

 Horizons is a practical tool designed to help identify the big trends, issues, risks and opportunities.
-It can be used to develop and test your strategy, inform commercial decisions, and drive new innovation.
+It highlights environmental boundaries, and can be used to develop and test your strategy, inform commercial decisions, and drive new innovation.

 ORBIT (previously funded by EPSRC) provides training, consultancy and other RRI services to both university and industry research and innovation teams, to help ensure that RRI principles are embedded in development from the earliest possible point.

 Bringing responsible innovation to life

 EPSRC is keen to hear about your responsible innovation experiences and how it may have helped you to add value and deliver greater impact from your research activities.